Jordan-Finlay/blog_online/README.md

 When logged in you can post/blog with a title, description and an image.
 You can further update your post (with success messages).
 You can change your account settings such as change email/username or password.
-Everything is in the top right nav bar;
+Everything is in the top right nav bar:

 <div align="center"><img src="assets/readme/loggedin.jpg" alt="An image showing navbar while logged in"></div>